oraisa/DS-blue-algae-project/README.md

 used under a Creative Commons license.
 The data has been aggregated from the original format.

-Population downloaded from Statictics Finland interface services Municipal key figures and Preliminary population structure by area on 15.10.2019 with license [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en).
+Population downloaded from Statistics Finland interface services Municipal key figures and Preliminary population structure by area on 15.10.2019 with license [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en).
 The data has been cleaned.